farrcraft/notekeeper-electron-frontend/docs/RPC_DESIGN.md

 These calls are handled by the `transports/rpc/Rpc/Rpc.js` module.

 The renderer process (where the React frontend lives) does not directly invoke the RPC calls.
-Instead, it makes call to the IPC transports.
+Instead, it makes calls to the IPC transports.
 The IPC transports dispatch messages which are listened for by the RPC transports.
 The RPC transports make the actual RPC call to the backend and then send a response message back to the IPC transport that dispatched the original message.